apasarkar/masknmf_full_pipeline/docs/source/app_use/Demixing.rst

 Demixing Analyses
 =================

-As soon as the Preprocessing (motion correction and compression) steps have completed, the next stage is to idenify ROIs and demix them from the PMD compressed data.
+As soon as the *preprocessing* (motion correction and compression) steps have completed, the next stage is to identify ROIs and demix them from the PMD compressed data.
 Conceptually, this stage can be broken into two steps: ROI identification and signal demixing.
 Through the Dash app, you can quickly and interactively go back and forth between these two stages in a "multi-pass" strategy.
 This allows you to initialize one set of cells, unmix these signals, and then repeat the process on the "residual" data (the data formed by subtracting off the cells you have already initialized from the PMD compressed representation of the movie).

 **Step 1: ROI Identification**